 Step 4: In the resulting ImgBurn dialog, click on the small folder icon (see picture) next to the Source box to browse to the folder containing all copied files from the bootable Windows USB.
 Browse to the folder and then click Select folder.

-Step 5: Next, click on the browse icon located next to Destination box to select a location to save the bootable ISO image file that you’re preparing now.
+Step 5: Next, click on the browse icon located next to the Destination box to select a location to save the bootable ISO image file that you’re preparing now.
 Select a location and click Save button.

-Step 7: Now, select the option labelled Make Image Bootable, select Emulation type as None (custom), and type 8 in the Sectors to load box by removing the existing 4.
+Step 7: Now, select the option labeled Make Image Bootable, select Emulation type as None (custom), and type 8 in the Sectors to load box by removing the existing 4.
 Note that if you’re preparing a bootable Vista ISO, you need to keep the 4.
 For Windows 7, Windows 8 and Windows 10, you need to type 8 in the Sectors to load field.

 Step 8: Click on the small folder icon next to Boot Image box (see picture) and then browse to the folder containing Windows installation files (the folder that contains files copied from the USB), open Boot folder, select etfsboot.com file, and then click Open button to select etfsboot.com as the boot image file.
 We are almost done!